suptronics/x708/README.md

 However, the files in that directory seems to be executed in parallel.
 Although this is probably a motive for being slaughtered by a systemd developer, the workaround I've done is to merge all the files into a single one to make sure that the snippet below is executed at the very end.
 I'm sure there's a better alternative.
 If you know it and tell me, I'll appreciate it.
 However, I personally don't mind too much if it takes a few more seconds to shutdown the pi, so *messirve*.
-Besides, it only affects to shutdown and not to reboot.

 For more info, see https://www.freedesktop.org/software/systemd/man/systemd-halt.service.html